Coplas

 Informant / Performers

-From Arboleras - De las altas mares, Ecos Sefardies de la isle de Rodas, cd1, 2009 A copla sung on the night before the circumcision, the noche de viola or shemir.
+From Arboleras - De las altas mares, Ecos Sefardies de la isle de Rodas, cd1, 2009 A copla sung on the night before the circumcision, the "noche de viola" or "shemira".
 The strophes are ordered...

-From Arboleras vol. 3, Sephardic songs from the 20th century, 2000 As a reflection of the events of 1912-1913, this song is a clear description of the tragic events in the Balkan War against Bulgaria,...
+From Arboleras vol. 3, Sephardic songs from the 20th century, 2000 This song is a clear description of the tragic events in the Balkan War against Bulgaria of 1912-1913, and especially of the suffering of...

 From Arboleras vol. 3, Sephardic songs from the 20th century, 2000 The fires left a deep mark on the communities affected by the disaster; in the songs, there are numerous references to the events related...